shkhuz/shkhuz.github.io/aria/index.md

 Note: Aria is in heavy development right now.
 Please refrain from using the compiler apart from testing until it matures enough.

-To report a bug, suggest a feature, or share any information pertaining to the Aria toolchain, open an issue [here](https://github.com/shkhuz/aria/issues).
+To report a bug or suggest a feature, open an issue <a class="extern-link" href="https://github.com/shkhuz/aria/issues">here</a>.
 ]]]

+Please keep in mind that Aria is a personal project—I solely develop and maintain the project, to see what a simple, fast, efficient, no-legacy-baggage language would look like.

 Obligatory hello world code snippet: